The Fury (1978 film)

-The Fury is a 1978 American supernatural thriller film directed by Brian De Palma and starring Kirk Douglas, John Cassavetes, Amy Irving, Carrie Snodgress, Charles Durning, and Andrew Stevens.
+The Fury is a 1978 American supernatural horror thriller film directed by Brian De Palma and starring Kirk Douglas, John Cassavetes, Amy Irving, Carrie Snodgress, Charles Durning, and Andrew Stevens.
+Its plot follows a former CIA agent (Douglas) who uses a young teenager with psychic powers (Irving) to help locate his missing telekinetic son (Stevens) who has been abducted by an agent (Cassavetes) of a secret government agency.
 The screenplay by John Farris was based on his 1976 novel of the same name.

-Produced by Frank Yablans and released by 20th Century Fox on March 10, 1978, the film was both critically and commercially successful, grossing $24 million from a $7.5 million budget.
+Produced by Frank Yablans and released by 20th Century Fox on March 15, 1978, the film was both critically and commercially successful, grossing $24 million from a $7.5 million budget.
 Film critic Pauline Kael highly lauded the music, composed and conducted by John Williams, calling it "as apt and delicately varied a score as any horror movie has ever had".

 Plot

-In Israel, ex-CIA agent Peter Sandza and his psychic son Robin meet Ben Childress, Peter's old agency colleague.
+In Israel, ex-government agent Peter Sandza and his psychic son Robin meet Ben Childress, Peter's old agency colleague.
 Sandza plans to leave his old life and return to the United States with his son, but Childress objects and subsequently stages a terrorist attack to cover up kidnapping Robin for his “protection”.
 Peter narrowly survives, maiming Childress in the attempt and escaping while heavily injured, but is unable to protect Robin.

 Months later in Chicago, high-school student Gillian Bellaver discovers her psychic powers, including telekinesis and extra-sensory perception, during an in-class demonstration.
 The uncontrolled manifestations of these powers harm people who physically touch or provoke her.
 She volunteers to attend the Paragon Institute, a live-in research facility studying psychic powers in adolescents.

 Meanwhile, Peter has tracked his son to Chicago.
 After evading Childress's agents, Peter meets with his girlfriend Hester, a Paragon nurse, who tells him about Gillian.
 Peter tells Gillian that Paragon's director is cooperating with PSI, a covert agency led by Childress that kidnaps psychic children to weaponize their powers for the American government, managing and controlling the psychics by brainwashing them and eliminating their families.

 As Gillian's psychic prowess grows, she begins experiencing visions of the Institute abusing Robin, who has unsuccessfully attempted escape, and eventually connects to him telepathically.
 Knowing that she knows too much and that her powers are growing, Childress orders that Gillian be transported to PSI headquarters where Robin is being kept.
 Hester overhears Childress's conversation and informs Peter, who plans a rescue, hoping she can lead him to Robin.